Arklow: Sports

 The local Gaelic football club, Arklow Geraldines Ballymoney GAA, was founded in 1999 and is based at Pearse Park.
 Arklow Rock Parnells GAA club, founded in 1953, is primarily involved in hurling and camogie and plays at Parnell Park.

 The town's association football clubs include Arklow Town F.C. (founded in 1948), Arklow United F.C.
 (Ferndale Park), and Arklow Celtic F.C.
 (Celtic Park).

 Arklow Rugby Club plays its home games at The Oval, and Arklow Rowing Club is based on the town's South Quay.

 St Benedict Inbhear Mór Athletics Club is registered with Athletics Ireland and based in Arklow.
 Arklow Lawn Tennis Club, founded in 1922, has three astroturf courts for use by members.

 There is an 18-hole links golf course at Arklow Golf Club (founded 1927).

 Culture

 The Seabreeze Festival is a three-day event in mid-July.
 The festival includes a number of live shows and events at various venues throughout the town, ending in a fireworks display.

 Arklow has been both the birthplace and place of residence for many artists such as George Campbell who was born there, the son of the self-taught artist Gretta Bowen.

 Lilian Davidson drew sketches and painted scenes of the town and beaches.
 One such work, The Netter, Arklow depicts a scene of a man repairing a net by the harbourside with the harbour in the background; on the reverse-side of the painting is a sketch of children playing on the south beach.

+The first permanent rainbow road crossing in the Republic of Ireland was unveiled in Arklow in December 2021.
+The pride colours run across the street at the traffic lights on Arklow's main street.